 Germans tend to have quirky and cute phrases like ‘Schnuckiputzi’ (cutie-pie), ‘Zuckerschnäutzchen’ (sugar–lips) and the cutest one, ‘Knutschipuh’ (smootchie-poo).

 They produce it, consume it and love it.
-Dutch people go as far as calling their women their favorite candy dropje (liquorice).
+Dutch people go as far as calling their women their favourite candy dropje (liquorice).
 Nationalism or tradition?
 They also use ‘Mijn poepie’ – a quirky Dutch term for ‘my little poop’.

 How do you call your loved one?
 Maybe it’s a classical one or something that has meaning for the two of you – let us know in the comments.
 Or perhaps you’ve heard some unusual ones during your travel – we’d love to hear about that too!